krvikas1011/unit-converter-gui/README.md

 # unit-converter-gui

 ## Problem Statement
-Create an lightweight interactive GUI based application to make conversion between all kinds of units fun and more visually appealing.
+Create a lightweight interactive GUI based application to make conversion between all kinds of units fun and more visually appealing.

 ### Features (includes but not limited to)
 - Time Conversion